 The Village’s website has a short article and a link that talks about landscaping your yard with bird friendly trees/shrubs.

-Chenequa Village Trustee Jo Ann Villavicencio once again hosted a bird walk to celebrate International Migratory Bird Day at her home on May 13, 2017.
-Guests walked through woodland, meadow, and shoreline habitats to count the various bird species found in each of those habitats.
-This was the fifth bird walk held at the Villavicencio home and interested birders should keep early May in mind for future bird walks.
+Traditionally, our Chenequa Village President Jo Ann Villavicencio hosts a bird walk to celebrate World Migratory Bird Day at her home on the first Saturday in May.
+Guests walk through woodland, meadow, and shoreline habitats to count the various bird species found in each of those habitats.